publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schV–A/ptII/m__us_usc_t47_s535.md

             (A)

-             Subject to subsection (c) of this section, a cable operator of a cable system with 13 to 36 usable activated channels—
+             Subject to subsection (c), a cable operator of a cable system with 13 to 36 usable activated channels—

                 (i) shall carry the signal of at least one qualified local noncommercial educational television station but shall not be required to carry the signals of more than three such stations, and